iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 The `GeotechnicalInterpretation` schema defines classes that represent data for interpreting the earth's subterranean structure based on (always limited) geotechnical exploration.
 The `GeotechnicalInterpretation` schema is an *analytical* schema as:

 - It models one view of reality and not reality itself.
-- There can be multiple interpretations of the same subsurface region.
+- There can be multiple interpretations of the same subterranean region.

 In many workflows, the source data upon which to base an interpretation will be modeled using the `GeotechnicalExploration` schema, which is used to model exploratory data such as boreholes (and their logs).